dbist/smartsense-chef/README.md

 4. How do I choose which machine is hst server?
 5. Do I need gateway?
 6. Need SSL certificate
+7. Replace hard-coded smartsense*.deb file with URL of the local repo

 Requirements
 ============